CQC We and I Statements

 5.2 Where the individual requires NHS funded nursing care

 Should the individual being placed require NHS funded nursing care, the arrangements for delivering this should be discussed between the first authority, the NHS body delivering the care, the NHS body funding the care and the care provider prior to the placement commencing.
 Early (indeed advance) engagement with the NHS in such circumstances is important in ensuring smooth and integrated provision of services in cross border placements.
-The NHS body (likely the clinical commissioning group – CCG) responsible for paying for the care in cross border placements will need to ensure it follows the procedure in the NHS standing rules, including considering whether the person in question qualifies for a higher level of care, for example, NHS Continuing Healthcare (see NHS Continuing Healthcare).
+The NHS body (likely the Integrated Care Board / ICB) responsible for paying for the care in cross border placements will need to ensure it follows the procedure in the NHS standing rules, including considering whether the person in question qualifies for a higher level of care, for example, NHS Continuing Healthcare (see NHS Continuing Healthcare chapter).

 Where the need for nursing care becomes evident after the placement has commenced, the relevant authorities should work together to ensure this is provided without delay.

 The four administrations of the UK have reached separate bilateral agreements as to which administration shall bear the cost of NHS funded nursing care required for individuals placed cross border into residential accommodation.